 She picked up her bag and with one hand holding her skirt up, rushed into the bathroom.

-Once there, she sorted her clothing and packed her bulky plaits neatly with her black ribbon.
-She would wash her face and use the unopened pack of toothbrush she found in a pink toiletry bag.
-She had sent Uche a message on WhatsApp telling her she was spending the night and Uche had replied, telling her where to find things.
+Once there, she sorted her clothes and packed her bulky plaits neatly with her black ribbon.
+She would wash her face and use the unopened spare toothbrush she found in a pink toiletry bag.
+She had sent Uche a message on Whatsapp telling her she was spending the night and Uche had replied, telling her where to find things.
 Another chat box had appeared moments later from her.

 Girl, you will find protection in Emeka’s room, in the bedside tin.
 Don’t be caught unprepared.
 I hear your man is always in the mood, come rain or shine.